astrochun/voxcharta-my-voting-record/README.md

 ### Requirements

-This software is tested with Python 3.9.1, the latest version available when developed.
+This software is tested with 3.10.2, the latest version available during recent development.
 In principle it should work with >=3.7.
 It requires `BeautifulSoup4` and `pandas`.

 ### Installation Instructions